frees-io/frees-rpc-workshop/README.md

   * Segment("At Risk", 0, 2, 2, 5, 2, 5)
   * Segment("Hibernating", 1, 2, 1, 2, 1, 2)
   * Segment("Lost", 0, 2, 0, 2, 0, 2)
-* Protocol Definition, which we are going to define it at [./services/src/main/scala/protocol.scala](./services/src/main/scala/protocol.scala), as next:
+* Protocol Definition, which we are going to define it at [./services/src/main/scala/protocol.scala](./services/src/main/scala/protocol.scala), as shown below:

 ```scala
 package scalaexchange